|

 plants!

-Dr. Thomas B. Croat
+Dr. Croat

-Botanical Garden in St. Louis once explained that if you
+once explained that if you

-were to make collections of this species throughout its natural range,
+were to make collections of this species throughout its large natural range you would find countless slight variations.

-But all those hundreds, possibly thousands of variations, have never
+But all those hundreds, possibly thousands of variations have never

 been granted their own exclusive name.
-Only a select few which to
+As Dr. Croat explained,

 "It is simply